Group Privacy Notice

 5.0 How is your personal data used?

-5.2 Our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you, because you have consented to our use of your personal data (e.g. by subscribing to marketing emails), or because it is in our legitimate interests.
-Specifically, we may use your data for the following purposes:
+5.1.
+Our use of your personal data must always have a lawful basis, either because it is necessary for our performance of a contract with you, because you have consented to our use of your personal data (e.g. by subscribing to marketing emails), or because it is in our legitimate interests.
+Specifically, we may use your data for one or more of the following purposes:

 A Contractual necessity

-We may process your information during the account opening process, if you decide to use our products or services, or to perform our obligations under any contract entered into.
+We may process your information during the account opening process, when you use our products or services, or to perform our obligations under any contract entered into.
 This may include processing to:

 - assess and process applications for products or services;

-- provide and administer those products and services during your relationship with a Group company, including opening, setting up or closing your accounts or products, collecting and issuing all necessary documentation, executing your instructions, processing transactions, including sale and purchase of investments, transferring money between accounts, resolving any queries or discrepancies and administering any changes.
-Calls to our offices may be recorded and monitored for these and training purposes.
+- provide and administer those products and services during your relationship with a Group company, including opening, setting up or closing your accounts or products, collecting and issuing all necessary documentation, executing your instructions, processing transactions in connection with our banking and investment services, including current and deposit services, providing loans and loan facilities, foreign exchange, sale and purchase of investments, making payments and transferring money between accounts, resolving any queries or discrepancies and administering any changes.

 - manage and maintain our relationships with you and for ongoing customer service.
-This may involve sharing your information with other Group companies to improve the availability of our services.
+This may involve sharing your information with other Group companies to facilitateor improve the availability of our services and your account with us.

 - communicate with you about your account(s) or the products and services you receive from us.